timothystone/bottom-up-java-webservices/README.md

 Only briefly mentioned in the lesson, is the `@XmlAttribute` annotation.
 It is possible to mark fields of a bean as attributes to the complex types.

-## Lesson Conclusion
+### Lesson Conclusion

-The lesson concludes with the remain beans of the sample project marked with JAXB annontations.
-CreditCardInfo and PaymentProcessorResponse take advantage of default `PUBLIC_MEMBER` behaviors of the `@XmlAccessorType`.
+The lesson concludes with the remaining beans of the sample project marked with JAXB annotations. `CreditCardInfo` and `PaymentProcessorResponse` take advantage of default `XmlAccessType.PUBLIC_MEMBER` behaviors of the `XmlAccessType` enumeration.

+## Lesson 105 - Mark the endpoint with JAX-WS annotations

+Exposing the webservice endpoints is enable by Apache CXF though the legacy application's interfaces.
+The `@WebService` annotation performs the "heavy-lifting" removing the need to mark implementation classes.

+**`{@link javax.ws.WebService @WebService}`**